grlee77/numpy/doc/neps/nep-0031-uarray.rst

   unaffected.
 * For ``numpy.fft``, ``numpy.linalg`` and ``numpy.random``, the functions in
   the main namespace will mirror those in the ``numpy.overridable`` namespace.
-  The reason for this is that there may exist functions in the in these submodules that need backends, even for ``numpy.ndarray`` inputs.
+  The reason for this is that there may exist functions in these submodules that need backends, even for ``numpy.ndarray`` inputs.

 Advantanges of ``unumpy`` over other solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^